-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kennebunk is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Kennebunk isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kennebunk are a mix of both white- and blue-collar jobs.
 Overall, Kennebunk is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Kennebunk who work in management occupations (14.36%), sales jobs (11.15%), and healthcare (9.37%).

-Telecommuters are a relatively large percentage of the workforce: 9.38% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Kennebunk telecommute to their jobs.
+Overall, about 9.38% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Kennebunk is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Kennebunk is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Kennebunk in 2018 was $46,652, which is wealthy relative to Maine and the nation.
 This equates to an annual income of $186,608 for a family of four.
 However, Kennebunk contains both very wealthy and poor people as well.